lucasbittar/gostack-challenge-03/README.md

 - Integrate Redis for email queuing (not in challenge specs) [DONE]

 ### Instructions ###
-You can follow the detailed instructions here: [https://github.com/lucasbittar/gostack-fastfeet](https://github.com/lucasbittar/gostack-fastfeet)
+You can follow the detailed instructions [here](https://github.com/lucasbittar/gostack-fastfeet#setup-back-end).

 ### Description ###
 Final steps for the development of a fake logistics company app called FastFeet.